aws-samples/rancher-on-aws-workshop/content/40-importing-a-cluster/41-importing-the-cluster/index.en.md

 ### Step 6:

 Next, click on the **`eks-cluster`** in the side menu.
 This is the cluster detail view of our EKS `downstream cluster`.
 We can interact with our EKS Cluster in the _exact_ same way as our `management cluster` and RKE2 `downstream cluster`.
-Rancher Multi-Cluster Manager provides a single pane of glass to interact with and manage multiple clusters of different types.
+Rancher Manager provides a single pane of glass to interact with and manage multiple clusters of different types.

 ![rancher-cluster-import-eks-success](/static/images/content/41-cluster-import-eks-details.png)

 ## Completed!

 We're done!
-We imported an EKS Cluster using the Rancher Multi-Cluster Manager.
+We imported an EKS Cluster using the Rancher Manager.
 If you have more time to learn, you can optionally move on to install and configure **Additional AWS Integrations**.
 Otherwise, wrap up with the **Conclusion** section.